Table of Contents

 What’s the Difference between Open Banking and Banking as a Service (BaaS)?

 If you’re not paying close attention, it’s easy to miss the details.
 That notion is especially true when it comes to fintech and our industry at the moment.
-Take a close look.
+Take a close look while we explain the two.
 Whether you’re hearing virtual discussions on how banks will monetize open banking or reading how a leading payment processing platform is launching Banking as a Service (BaaS) for merchants, one thing is clear: Everyone seems to be talking about application programming interfaces (APIs) and the role this technology plays in helping banks, fintechs, and brands build new platforms and innovative banking experiences.

 Even when we get down to the details—when we begin to identify how APIs are used in each situation—it can feel a bit like trying to spot the differences between two otherwise similar images.

 BaaS is a financial service model that falls under the umbrella of open banking.
 It’s a strategy for how some banks, fintechs, and brands can collaborate to provide integrated banking experiences to consumers.
 With BaaS, third parties use APIs to access the functionality through a bank’s existing infrastructure to deliver seamless financial service experiences online through modern API-driven platforms.
-That’s an important point: BaaS uses APIs to access functionality.
+That’s an important point: Banking as a services platforms uses APIs to access functionality.

 Open banking is the framework that makes BaaS possible.
 It provides the rules on how third parties can securely access and process consumer financial data.
 With the intention of putting consumers in control of their data, it’s often driven by regulation, such as the Canadian federal government’s phased approach to consumer-directed finance here in Canada, the PSD2 in the European Union, and the Open Banking Initiative in the UK.
 Open banking is about encouraging competition in the financial services landscape, giving consumers control of their data, and allowing people to share their data and information securely.